 This is some next-level stuff.
 New Age innovation!
 I say with 100 percent confidence that the BARRRR method will save you thousands of dollars in taxes.
 So listen up!

-As I mentioned above, the BRRRR method maximizes use of capital, but it is actually a very poor tax strategy for a number of reasons.
+As I mentioned above, the BRRRR method maximizes use of capital, but it can be a poor tax strategy for a number of reasons.
 So to enhance the BRRRR method, I’ve added an “A” for a key step I feel the standard BRRRR method is missing.

 The “A” stands for Advertise.